AesaraB/mypaint-website/pages/_index.md

 +++
 title = "MyPaint: Work in Flow"
 +++
-MyPaint is a nimble, distraction-free, and easy tool for painting and sketching from scratch.
+MyPaint is an easy, nimble, and distraction-free tool for painting and sketching from scratch.
 It has a versatile and configurable brush engine, and features many useful tools to improve productivity.<!--more-->